Applied Volume Glossary

 Evidence Base

-Process Anti-Patterns
+Process Antipatterns

-**ask_storm** — a state where the agent asks clarifying questions in a loop instead of stopping.
-Control string from part 2: cycle_count > 0 && ask_storm >= 4 && escalation_path_resolved=false.
+**ask_storm** — a state in which the agent is stuck in a loop of clarifying questions instead of stopping.
+The control line from part 2: cycle_count > 0 && ask_storm >= 4 && escalation_path_resolved=false.
 A sign of a poisoned or internally contradictory specification.

 External SDD Frameworks

 GitHub Spec Kit — an open framework with a standard cycle /constitution → /specify → /clarify → /plan → /tasks → /analyze → /implement.
-Used in the second volume as a reference for Spec CI and spec gate.
+Used in the second volume as a reference for Spec CI and the spec gate.